• Skip to primary navigation

 Notes

-• Your cookies will keep for 5-7 days in a sealed container.
+• Cookies will keep for 5-7 days in a sealed container.
 To help keep cookies fresh, you can place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.

-• You can keep raw cookie dough in the refrigerator for 3 days.
+• Raw cookie dough will keep in the refrigerator for 3 days.
 Cookie dough balls (and baked cookies) freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen balls to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.

 • If you can’t find caramel bits at your local store, you can also use caramel squares and roll them into the middle of the chocolate dough.
-Or, you can slice the caramel squares into pieces if you’d like the same effect as the caramel bits.
+Or, slice the caramel squares into pieces if you’d like the same effect as the caramel bits.

 • Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!